mavnn/NuGetPlus/readme.md

 This could be the wrapper for you, when it's finished.

-# Command line options available for NuGetPlus.exe
+# Command line options available for ngp.exe

     --action <string>: Specify an action: Install, Remove, Restore or Update --projectfile <string>: Path to project file to update.